Do you love gyros? I adore them. That's why I came up with this Homemade Gyros recipe.

 - In a large bowl, combine all the ingredients and mix thoroughly with your hands.
 Cover the bowl and place in your refrigerator for an hour or two to allow flavors to blend.
 (If you’re making homemade tzatziki sauce, now’s the time!)

 - Bake gyro meatloaf at 350 degrees F for 60 minutes.
-Make sure to set the meatloaf pan on a broiler pan or cookie sheet in the oven as loaf pan may leak grease.
+Make sure to set the meatloaf pan on a broiler pan or cookie sheet in the oven as the loaf pan may leak grease.

-- Remove loaf pan from oven.
-Then carefully remove meatloaf from pan and allow it to cool for 15 minutes.
+- Remove loaf pan from the oven.
+Then carefully remove meatloaf from the pan and allow it to cool for 15 minutes.
 Blot grease with paper towels.
 Slice as thinly as possible, but not so thin that the meat falls apart.
 Use an electric knife if you have one.
 After slicing, if you find that the meat is still pink, place the slices on a baking sheet and put in the oven on 350 degrees F until completely cooked through.
 (Gyro meat should be brown.)
 Remove from oven and blot any grease with paper towels.